Fariba-Kamani/lets-padel/README.md

 For documentation and creating my README.md file I have taken inspiration from the sample README.md file that my mentor shared with me [The Quiz Arms](https://github.com/kera-cudmore/TheQuizArms/blob/main/README.md) as well as the README.md sample available on the course for Portfolio 1: Assessments Guide Preview.

-I used this article available at google fonts in order to understand the critera for choosing a proper font type, [A checklist for choosing type](https://fonts.google.com/knowledge/choosing_type/a_checklist_for_choosing_type).
+I used an article available at google fonts in order to understand the critera for choosing a proper font type; [A checklist for choosing type](https://fonts.google.com/knowledge/choosing_type/a_checklist_for_choosing_type).

-All the imagery that have been used and the links I have taken them from are provided in [Imagery](#imagery) section.
+All the imagery I’ve used, along with the corresponding links, is provided in [Imagery](#imagery) section.

 ### Acknowledgments